astronomer/docs/astro/deployment-details.md

 ## Enforce CI/CD deploys

-By default, Deployments accept code deploys from any authenticated source.
-This means that by default, any individual user can deploy code either directly from the Astro CLI or from a CI/CD process that is authenticated with an API token.
-To help your team protect production environments from manual code deploys that circumvent your organization's CI/CD processes and checks, Astronomer supports a Deployment-level setting called **CI/CD Enforcement**.
-When you enforce CI/CD deploys for a Deployment, the Deployment accepts code deploys only if the deploys are triggered with a Deployment API token, Workspace API token, or Organization API token.
+By default, any user can deploy code either directly from the Astro CLI or from a CI/CD process that is authenticated with an API token.
+To help your team protect production environments from manual code deploys that circumvent your organization's CI/CD processes and checks, you can configure a Deployment so that users can't deploy code manually using the Astro CLI.

+After you enable CI/CD enforcement on a Deployment, the Deployment accepts a deploy only if the deploy is authenticated using a Deployment API token, Workspace API token, or Organization API token.
 Astronomer recommends enabling this setting for all production environments.

 :::info

-When CI/CD enforcement is enabled for a Deployment, you can't enable [DAG-only deploys](deploy-dags.md) for the Deployment.
-To use both of these features, Astronomer recommends that you:
+When CI/CD enforcement is enabled for a Deployment, you cannot enable or disable [DAG-only deploys](deploy-dags.md) for the Deployment.

+To enable or disable DAG-only deploys when CI/CD enforcement is turned on:

 1. Turn **CI/CD Enforcement** to **Off**.
-2. Enable the DAG-only deploy feature.
-See [Enable DAG-only deploys](deploy-dags.md#enable-dag-only-deploys).
+2. Enable or disable the DAG-only deploy feature.
+See [Enable or disable DAG-only deploys](deploy-dags.md#enable-or-disable-dag-only-deploys).
 3. Turn **CI/CD Enforcememt** to **On**.

 You have to only complete these steps once.
-Once the DAG-only deploy feature is enabled, you can turn CI/CD enforcement on or off at any time.
+Once the DAG-only deploy feature is enabled or disabled, you can turn CI/CD enforcement on or off at any time.

 :::